RenoNextRenoNext

 Why This Matters for Your Oakville Home

-Proper understanding of the angle of repose is what separates qualified underpinning contractors from unqualified ones.
-A contractor who ignores soil mechanics risks catastrophic foundation failure.
-DrySpace works exclusively with licensed structural engineers who calculate the safe excavation profile for every project.
+Proper understanding of the angle of repose is what separates qualified underpinning work from risky shortcuts.
+Ignoring soil mechanics risks catastrophic foundation failure.
+Our team works exclusively with licensed structural engineers who calculate the safe excavation profile for every project.

 Underpinning Methods Compared

-DisruptionSignificant — full basement excavation requiredModerate — access holes only, no full excavation
+DisruptionSignificant — full basement excavation requiredModerate — less excavation than mass-concrete

-Adds ceiling height?Yes — primary purposeNo — stabilizes only, doesn't lower floor
+Adds ceiling height?Yes — primary purposeYes — but at the cost of floor area

 Engineering required?Yes — structural + geotechnicalYes — structural + geotechnical